 Colored Diamonds

-Of all colored diamonds, the fancy yellow diamond is the most common, and its color is often induced by nitrogen impurities.
+The fancy yellow diamond is the most common among colored diamonds.
+Its color usually comes from nitrogen impurities.
 The blue color of diamonds, like that of the Hope Diamond, is due to boron.
-Pink and red diamonds are the rarest, their color induced by anomalies in the structural arrangement of atoms due to pressure.
-Because they are so rare, natural-colored diamonds often sell for a significantly higher price than colorless ones.
+Pink and red diamonds are the rarest.
+Their color comes from unique atomic structures altered by pressure.
+Natural-colored diamonds are rare.
+Because of this, they often cost much more than colorless diamonds.

 Diamond Simulants

-Cubic zirconia is one of the most common diamond substitutes, having brilliant clarity and shine but lacking in strength as compared to a real diamond.
-It is much softer and will scratch easier over time.
+Cubic zirconia is a popular diamond substitute.
+It offers brilliant clarity and shine.
+However, it is not as strong as a real diamond.
+It is significantly softer and will become prone to scratching over time.

 Moissanite is a stronger and more brilliant alternative that visually resembles the brilliance of a diamond.
-While it is true that moissanite is slightly different in refractive quality, it is likely considered the best diamond alternative for those searching for affordability and durability.
+Moissanite has a unique refractive quality.
+Many see it as the top diamond alternative.
+It offers great affordability and durability.

 Ethically Sourced Diamonds